 How to add or drop a class after registration:

-- Refer to the Academic Calendar for add/drop deadlines.
+- Refer to the Academic Calendar for add/drop and other deadlines.

-- Failing to attend classes or unofficially notifying the instructor does not constitute dropping a course.
-Students who stop attending without officially dropping will be assigned a grade.
+- Students who stop attending a course without officially dropping will be assigned a grade.

 - University Registrar– University Registrars Office